Inflammation Lab People

 Ph.D. in Biological Education

 Davey was born and raised in Tucson, Arizona.
 He attended the University of Arizona with double majors in Molecular/Cellular Biology and Japanese Language.
-He is currently researching the effects of stem cell factor (SCF) on mast cell activation.
-Future research plans include sequencing microRNAs of mast cells and identifying key microRNAs responsible for activation and suppression of their responses to IgE.
+He is currently researching the mechanisms of trained immunity on mast cell activation, particularly the roles of TGF-β1 with other agonists of mast cell cytokine release such as IL-33, Toll-like receptors, and, of course, IgE.

 Alexandra graduated from Fort Lewis College in Durango, CO with a B.S. in Biology.
 Her research interests focus on novel plant compounds that have the potential to become effective treatments for inflammatory and autoimmune diseases.
 Alex began research in this area as an undergrad, studying the plant compound berberine and its ability to inhibit the pro-inflammatory responses of TH1 cells.
 Currently, she is developing a protocol to examine if berberine can effectively reduce the signs and symptoms associated with rheumatoid arthritis.